Living in Sullivan Heights, Surrey BC: Everything You Need to Know

 Sullivan Heights Secondary on 144 St is the high-school anchor for most of Sullivan, with strong sport & academic programs.
 Lord Tweedsmuir Secondary in Cloverdale serves the eastern edge.
 Elementary catchments include Goldstone Park, Sullivan Elementary, Cougar Creek, & Bonaccord.
 Khalsa School on 134 St is a 5-minute drive west for families wanting independent Punjabi-language & Sikh-heritage education.

+On childcare: daycares, preschools, and after-school programs are widely available across Sullivan, but apply earlier rather than later.
+There are a good number of them and they are all busy, so getting in takes a while.
+That is not a Sullivan problem, it is the same in every neighbourhood and every city in the Lower Mainland.
 For families, Goldstone Park & Sullivan Park cover everyday playground, sport, & community-event space.
 Cougar Creek Park on the eastern edge offers trail networks & forest access.
 The Surrey Sport & Leisure Complex in Fleetwood is a 10-minute drive north, & Bear Creek Park is a 10-minute drive northwest.

 Commute & Getting Around